John Muir Journals

 Some of the journals are filled with miscellaneous notes and jotted writings, while others feature diary-like narratives.
 Similarly, some journals contain only text while others, especially those from his Alaska trips, are full of drawings that reflect the places Muir visited.

-The digitized John Muir journals are not transcribed.
-Therefore, their text cannot be searched online.
-Although some portions of the journals can be difficult to read because of faded writing, the zoom feature enables users to magnify pages and improve their legibility.
+Many, but not all, of the digitized John Muir journals are transcribed.
+Portions of the journals can be difficult to read because of faded writing, but the zoom feature enables users to magnify pages and improve their legibility.
+Join our Muir Journal Transcription Project to help.

 The "titles" assigned to each journal are taken from the published Guide and Index to the Microform Edition of the John Muir Papers, 1858-1957.
 These titles convey the general content of each journal, but many of the journals contain a wealth of information beyond the subject indicated in the title.
 It may be helpful to consult the John Muir chronology for more information on where Muir was during the periods when he was writing various journals.